VentuzTechnology/Ventuz.Extension.prerelease/README.md

 `VxStringAttribute` decorates string input properties and tells Ventuz how to use the Text Editor.
 * **Members** the name(s) of the member(s) this attribute belong to
 * **Type** type of the string/text (SingleLine, MultiLine, CSharp, XML)
 * **LiveUpdate** if true, the nodes gets updated/validated on every change made in the Text Editor.
-Otherwise the update is done if the Text Editor looses focus.
+Otherwise the update is done if the Text Editor loses focus.

 #### Members With Alpha
 'VxWithAlphaAttribute' instructs the Property Editor to display also the ***A*** (alpha) value for a color.
 This attribute only applies to color properties.